2017 ENC Soap Box Derby

 - All will conduct themselves in a manner consistent with Trail Life USA and Christian values at all times.

 - If Trailman has a question about rules not mentioned, inquire to the area committee.
 Just because it is not specifically addressed, does not make it allowable.

 - Fun must be had.
 Cheering required.
 Spirit rewarded.

-The tournament will be a heads up single elimination bracket.
+The exact structure of the tournament bracket and number of heats will be determined the day of the race depending on the number of cars entered.
 Once checked in, all patrols will be randomly seeded and placed into the bracket.
 Each heat will feature 2 cars from 2 patrols racing against each other.
-The heat will consist of at least 4 races, 5 if a tiebreaker is needed.
+The heat may consist of multiple races.
 Patrol members must rotate driving so that everyone has an opportunity.
-The winner of the heat will be the best of 4 or 5 races.
 Winning patrols will move on to the next round of the bracket until one patrol remains as the Grand Champion.